Onlymiind/GameboyEmulator/README.md

 ## Usage notes

 - Breakpoints are removed by pressing backspace while hovering over them.
-- To see CPU status during some instruction, click on the instruction.
+- To see the CPU status during some instruction, click on the instruction.
 - Currently only 10 most recent instructions can be logged.
-- To toggle single stepping or to resume execution after a breakpoint, press spacebar.
+- To stop/resume execution press spacebar.
+- Press S while execution is stopped to advance a single instruction, press F to advance a frame.

+## Tests status

+All blargg's tests for CPU instructions as well as instr_timing.gb and memory access timing tests are passing.
+See src/tests/integration/roms/blargg_test_roms for list of tests.

 ## Screenshots

 ![screenshot](./screenshot.png)

 ## TODO list
-- instr_timing test is currently failing
-- PPU implementation has some bugs
+- Properly test PPU
 - Make PPU emulation more accurate
 - Implement at least some of the MBC